SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     -   Explicit declaration using the addition `EMPTY KEY`.
     -   Implicit declaration when using the standard key if a structured line type does not contain non-numeric elementary components or if an unstructured line type is tabular.
+See an excursion regarding this aspect [here](#empty-standard-table-key).
     - Note: When using an [inline declaration](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninline_declaration_glosry.htm "Glossary Entry") such as `...
 INTO TABLE @DATA(itab) ...` in `SELECT` statements, the resulting table is a standard table and has an empty key.